-Development Goals (UN SDGs): The 17 Sustainable Development Goals (SDGs) are a call for action by all countries to promote prosperity while protecting the planet.
+Development Goals (SDGs) are a call for action by all countries to promote prosperity while protecting the planet.
 We measure the fund versus its reference index against 15 UN SDGs.
-These are measured and shown based on their revenue exposure to products and services with positive impact that help solve the world's major social and environmental challenges.
+These are measured and shown based on their revenue exposure to products and services with a positive impact that help solve the world's major social and environmental challenges.
 Due to the nature of UN SDG 16 and 17, they are currently not measured based on revenue alignment and hence not included in the illustration.

 Passive ESG: Benchmark selection is driven by portfolio implementation considerations, in particular to closely reflect the financial and ESG objectives of the fund.
 For passively managed strategies, an ESG benchmark would be selected for the purpose of balancing between reasonable tracking error and high ESG alignment.
-In order to assess the magnitude of ESG improvements, the fund's ESG performance is also shown against a selected broad market index which closely represents the parent investment universe on which the ESG benchmark is based on.
+In order to assess the magnitude of ESG improvements, the fund's ESG performance is also shown against a selected broad market index which closely represents the parent investment universe on which the ESG benchmark is based.